imodeljs/itwin-viewer/packages/modules/itwin-viewer-react/README.md

 - `frontstages` - Provide additional frontstages for the viewer to render
 - `backstageItems` - Provide additional backstage items for the viewer's backstage composer
 - `onIModelAppInit` - Callback function that executes after IModelApp.startup completes
+- `viewportOptions` - Additional options for the default frontstage's IModelViewportControl

 ## Typescript API